hritam-98/Cell-tracker/README.md

 ## Implementation

 Please see our paper for implementation details.
-You would require the "Fiji" application after which you can use the MATLAB codes provided (Run `Tracker.m`) in this repository for the final cell segmentation and tracking workflow.
+You would require the "ImageJ" application after which you can use the MATLAB codes provided (Run `Tracker.m`) in this repository for the final cell segmentation and tracking workflow.
 ImageJ or Fiji is required for frame separation of the video sequence data.

+## Results

+The code can be run as a standalone to observe the migration of the cell centroids.
+A time-series plot of a single cell movement will look something like this:

 ## Citation
 If this repository helps you in any way, consider citing our paper as follows: